-Fortunately for the makers of Brandy de Jerez, brandy’s reversal of fortune has not been confined to the world of snifters and stogies.
-In a multitude of Spanish-speaking countries around the world, as well as in more casual settings like bars and nightclubs, Brandy de Jerez is frequently being served as an everyday libation, usually on the rocks with Coke or ginger ale.
-In these cases, $20 Solera Reserva brands like Osborne’s Magno or Domecq’s Carlos III are becoming increasingly popular, as are even less expensive Solera brands like Soberano (Gonzalez Byass) and that seminal marque, Fundador.
+Fortunately for Brandy de Jerez’s makers, brandy’s reversal of fortune has not been confined to the world of snifters and stogies.
+In a multitude of Spanish-speaking countries around the world and more casual settings like bars and nightclubs, Brandy de Jerez is frequently being served as an everyday libation, usually on the rocks with Coke or ginger ale.
+In these cases, $20 Solera Reserva brands like Osborne’s Magno or Domecq’s Carlos III are becoming increasingly popular.
+They are even less expensive Solera brands like Soberano (Gonzalez Byass) and that seminal marque, Fundador.

-Brandy de Jerez is also enjoying success in the kitchen, as its rich aromas and flavors add depth to a multitude of soups and sauces.
-Just try adding a tablespoon or two of Brandy de Jerez to your homemade cream of mushroom soup and you may never again cook without it.
+Brandy de Jerez is also enjoying success in the kitchen, as its rich aroma and flavors add depth to many soups and sauces.
+Just try adding a tablespoon or two of Brandy de Jerez to your homemade cream of mushroom soup, and you may never again cook without it.

 Understanding Brandy de Jerez

-In the 19th century, when the Spanish were just becoming efficient in the art of distilling, producers used mainly pot stills modeled after the alquitara stills left behind by their Arab predecessors.
-Today, economics require that continuous column stills be used to produce large quantities of high-alcohol distillate for the more basic brandies.
+In the 19th century, when the Spanish were becoming efficient in the art of distilling, producers used mainly pot stills modeled after the alquitara stills left behind by their Arab predecessors.
+Today, economics requires that continuous column stills produce large quantities of high-alcohol distillate for the more basic brandies.
 But the best bottlings, certainly the Solera Gran Reservas, are still derived from character-packed distillates that come from old-fashioned copper alquitaras-stills that must be loaded with wine each time they’re used and then cleaned out after every batch.

-For decades, maybe longer, the grape of choice for brandy distillation was the local Palomino, the same grape that is used for Sherry.
-But today, once again for economic reasons, producers of Brandy de Jerez have turned to the arid plains of La Mancha for their raw spirit.
+For decades, maybe longer, the grape of choice for brandy distillation was the local Palomino, the same grape used for Sherry.
+But today, once again, for economic reasons, producers of Brandy de Jerez have turned to the arid plains of La Mancha for their raw spirit.
 The grape they use is almost always Airén, an acidic, large-crop white grape.

 Distillation takes place near the vineyards, after which the clear holanda (yes, the name is still used to describe a high-grade and very flavorful wine distillate of about 65 percent alcohol) is transported to the Jerez region and put into large oak barrels.
 There the holanda sits, usually for a few years, until it is deemed ready for alcohol reduction (to about 40-44 percent ABV) and maturation in the same type of solera and criadera system used for Sherry.

-When you pour yourself a snifter of fine Brandy de Jerez, one of the first things you notice is the dark, almost black-coffee color of the brandy.
+When you pour yourself a snifter of fine Brandy de Jerez, one of the first things you notice is the brandy’s dark, almost black-coffee color.
 Unlike lighter-colored Cognac or Armagnac, both of which spend some time in new French oak casks, Brandy de Jerez is aged entirely in 500-liter American oak barrels that previously held Sherry.
-The barrels are largely neutral and fairly porous, which allows for subtle oxidation and maturation; hence the dark color of many long-aged Solera Gran Reserva brandies.
+The barrels are largely neutral and fairly porous, which allows for subtle oxidation and maturation, hence the dark color of many long-aged Solera Gran Reserva brandies.

 The barrels also impart flavor and body.
 A barrel that was once part of a fino solera will impart a finer, leaner, sharper quality to the brandy, whereas a butt that contained an oloroso or sweet Sherry will impart richness.
 The strong characteristic of vanilla in the bouquet and on the palate is the result of the interaction between the alcohol in the brandy and the chemical compounds in the wood.

 But even more important than the barrels themselves is the unique system of aging the brandy after the holanda has been diluted.
 As with Sherry, aging is done in a dynamic solera consisting of multiple rows of barrels called criaderas.
 Each criadera contains brandy of a different age, with the youngest labeled criadera one, and the oldest labeled criadera seven, eight, even 20 or 25, depending on how many criaderas the producer wants to maintain.
-When it is time to take brandy for bottling, a fraction of the oldest criadera’s contents, sometimes as much as one-third, is removed.
+When it is time to take brandy for bottling, a fraction of the oldest criadera’s contents is removed, sometimes as much as one-third.
 Somewhat confusingly, the oldest criadera is referred to as the solera, the same term that is applied to the whole aging system.

 Once brandy has been removed from the “solera” criadera for bottling, brandy from the next oldest criadera is taken to replace what has been taken out.
-That procedure is then repeated up the line, with, for example, a portion of criadera two fortifying criadera three, and ultimately criadera one receiving a new batch of holanda.
-The movement of the maturing spirit from criadera to criadera is why it’s called a dynamic aging system.
-The logic behind the solera system is that when a younger brandy is blended into an older one, the younger one acquires the flavor and character of the older brandy.
-Aeration and accelerated oxidization also occur when brandies are moved from one criadera to the next.
-The ultimate goal in solera aging is to create complexity, richness and softness in the brandy, something that exists in all of the Solera Gran Reserva brandies I sampled when visiting the Jerez region.
+That procedure is then repeated up the line, with, for example, a portion of criadera, two fortifying criadera three, and ultimately criadera one receiving a new batch of holanda.
+The maturing spirit movement from criadera to criadera is why it’s called a dynamic aging system.
+The logic behind the solera system is that when a younger brandy is blended into an older one, the younger one acquires the older brandy’s flavor and character.
+Aeration and accelerated oxidization also occur when the brandy is moved from one criadera to the next.
+The ultimate goal in solera aging is to create complexity, richness, and softness in the brandy, which exists in all of the Solera Gran Reserva brandies I sampled when visiting the Jerez region.